💬

 a) The entire season must be paid before May 1 of each year.

-b) Storage fees will be applied to the following items: swimming pool, spa, shed, gazebo, outdoor kitchen, trailer.
-These fees must be paid before October 15 of each year.
+(b) Storage fees must be paid before October 15 of each year.

 Definition of storage: this is anything you leave on your land during the closed season.

-c) To avoid having to pay the entire current season, seasonal workers must notify their intention to leave or abandon before May 1, 2025.
-For subsequent years, the deadline to cancel the upcoming season will be March 1.
+To avoid having to pay the entire current season, seasonal workers must notify their intention to leave or abandon before March 1 of the year of the upcoming season.